 Nicol: I like show tunes.
-I keep expecting somebody to break into song.
+I keep expecting them to break into song.

 Sue: They should do a Doctor Who musical.
 Buffy did it and it was brilliant.
-A planet where everybody has to sing or die.
+A planet where you have to sing or die.
 That could work.

 Nicol: Is he supposed to be Italian or Russian?

-Sue: He sounds like Manuel from Fawlty Towers if you ask me.
-And he looks like my old science teacher, Mr. Windermere.
+Sue: He sounds like Manuel from Fawlty Towers.
+And he looks like my old science teacher, Mr Windermere.

-We also meet Kerensky’s employer, the incredibly suave Count Scarlioni.
+We also meet Kerensky’s employer, the suave Count Scarlioni.